-Christine is a licensed general class falconer and owns and operates Christine’s Critters Inc, a Wildlife Rehabilitation and Education non-profit in Weston, Connecticut whose mission is to rescue, rehabilitate and release as many injured birds of prey as they can each year.
+Christine is a licensed general class falconer who owns and operates Christine’s Critters Inc., a Wildlife Rehabilitation and Education non-profit in Weston, Connecticut, whose mission is to rescue, rehabilitate and release as many injured birds of prey as possible.

-Theron was trapped from the wild as a juvenile in December 2013, and he hunts with Christine for rabbits and squirrels on a daily basis throughout the hunting season.
+Theron was trapped in the wild as a juvenile in December 2013, and he hunts with Christine for rabbits and squirrels daily throughout the hunting season.

-He’s a releasable raptor legally held for falconry and doesn’t take part in many educational programs.
+He’s a releasable raptor legally held for falconry and doesn’t participate in many educational programs.

 Christine and Theron follow the gun hunting laws because Theron is considered a weapon.